Written by M. Sean High—Staff Attorney and Errin McCaulley—Research Assistant

 Animal Welfare: 13 States Ask SCOTUS to Block California Egg Law

 On December 4, 2017, the Associated Press (AP) reported that attorney generals from thirteen states have joined together to petition the U.S. Supreme Court to block California’s egg law.
-Enacted by voters in 2008, the California law requires that eggs sold in the state may only come from laying-hens that are permitted the ability to lie down, stand up, fully extending their limbs, and turn around freely.
+Enacted by voters in 2008, and later modified, the California law requires that eggs sold in the state may only come from laying-hens that are permitted the ability to lie down, stand up, fully extending their limbs, and turn around freely.
 According to the AP, the attorney general’s allege that the California law violates the commerce clause and “has cost consumers nationwide up to $350 million annually because of higher egg prices since it took effect in 2015.”

 Industrial Hemp: Wisconsin Enacts Hemp Law and Broadens Ability to Transport